YassineElazzati/Ecommerce-Springboot/README.md

 ## Presentation

-The purpose of this project was to create a website from A to Z.
+The purpose of this project was to create a website e-commerce from A to Z.

 This project was advised to us by our Mentor Nah_ben.